Roméo Dallaire: Awards and recognition

 In 1996, Dallaire was made an Officer of the Legion of Merit of the United States, the highest military decoration available for award to foreigners, for his service in Rwanda.
 Dallaire was also awarded the inaugural Aegis Trust Award in 2002, and on October 10 of the same year, he was inducted as an Officer in the Order of Canada.

 The Canadian Broadcasting Corporation's The Greatest Canadian program saw Dallaire voted, in 16th place, as the highest rated military figure.
 Several months after the broadcast, on March 9, 2005, Governor-General Adrienne Clarkson awarded Dallaire with the 25th Pearson Peace Medal.
 On October 11, 2006, the Center for Unconventional Security Affairs at the University of California, Irvine awarded Dallaire with the 2006 Human Security Award.

 Dallaire has received honorary doctorates from a large number of Canadian and American universities.
 He received Doctor of Laws degrees from University of Saskatchewan, St. Thomas University, Boston College, the University of Calgary, Memorial University of Newfoundland, Athabasca University, Trent University, the University of Victoria, the University of Western Ontario, and Simon Fraser University, and an honorary Doctor of Humanities degree from the University of Lethbridge.

 In June 2006, Dallaire was awarded a Doctorate of Humane Letters by the Queens College of the City University of New York (CUNY) in recognition of his efforts in Rwanda and afterwards to speak out against genocide.
 He received an ovation from the crowd for his comment that "no human is more human than any other".
 Dallaire was named a Fellow of the Ryerson Polytechnic University, and an Honorary Fellow of the Royal College of Physicians and Surgeons of Canada.

 His book Shake Hands with the Devil: The Failure of Humanity in Rwanda was awarded the Governor General's Literary Award for Non-Fiction in 2004.

 General Dallaire planted a tree at the Kofi Annan International Peacekeeping Training Centre, Accra, Ghana in 2007 at the invitation of the Commandant, Major-General John Attipoe.

 Dallaire was made an Officer of the Order of Canada in 2002, Grand Officer of the National Order of Quebec in 2005.
 He was granted the Aegis Award for Genocide Prevention from the Aegis Trust (United Kingdom).

 Dallaire was a recipient of the Vimy Award.

 As part of the 50th Anniversary commemoration of the founding of the Pugwash Peace Exchange, in 2007 General Dallaire accepted Sir Joseph Rotblat's Nobel Peace Prize.

-There are elementary schools named after Dallaire in Vaughan, Ontario, Winnipeg, Manitoba, and Ajax, Ontario.
+There are elementary schools named after Dallaire in Winnipeg, Manitoba, Vaughan, Ontario, and Ajax, Ontario, as well as a secondary school in Barrie, Ontario.

-Also, a street is named after him in the Lincoln Park neighbourhood of Calgary, Alberta.
+A street is named after him in the Lincoln Park neighbourhood of Calgary, Alberta.